Best lightweight electric bikes: Power your rides with a low-weight e-bike boost

 The best lightweight electric bikes will give you a ride that's not too dissimilar to a non-assisted bike but with an added electrical power boost.

-You can find lightweight e-bikes across all categories.
-Although many of the best folding electric bikes and hybrid electric bikes for commuting don't prioritise low weight, there are options available that are easier to carry and give you a more sporty ride.
+Many of the best electric bike categories feature lightweight e-bike options.
+Although the best folding electric bikes and hybrid electric bikes for commuting often don't prioritise low weight, there are options available that are easier to carry and give you a more sporty ride.

-Turn to electric road bikes and the best, lightweight e-bikes can approach the weight of many of the best road bikes, so they will often look and ride similarly.
-That's usually achieved by using carbon fibre for the bike frame and fitting compact, lightweight motor and battery systems inside.
+Turn to the best electric road bikes and the best lightweight electric bikes can approach the weight of many of the best road bikes, so they will often look and ride similarly.
+That's usually achieved by using carbon fibre for the bike frame and fitting compact, lightweight motor and battery systems.
 As you'll read in our buyer's guide at the bottom of this page, this has advantages and disadvantages.

-Chief among the minuses is higher prices from the more expensive materials and components used and the more limited assistance offered than some of the best electric bikes.
+Chief among the minuses is higher prices from the more expensive materials and components used, alongside the more limited assistance offered, both in terms of power and sometimes range.

-But in return, you'll get an e-bike that feels more sprightly and climbs and accelerates better, and that's a lot easier to carry if you need to move it around.
+But in return, you'll get an e-bike that feels more sprightly and climbs and accelerates better, and that's a lot easier to carry and move around.

 Best lightweight electric bikes: Quick list